huydinhtran/dpdk-app-pipeline/README.md

 ## Build DPDK 20.11.0 (tested with RDMA v22)

 ### testPMD (NOTE: macswap is pinned to core 10.
-Can be changed in ./app/test-pmd/macswap.c)
+Can be changed in ./app/test-pmd/macswap.c.
+Only work with 1 NIC port)
 ```
 cd dpdk-pipeline-macswap
 meson setup build